 Applies To: Wyze Cam v1/v2, Wyze Cam Pan

-Scenario: If you heard the error “Setup failed” or saw a “sad” face when you tried to set up your Wyze Cam, check the LED indicator light on the back of your Wyze Cam.
+Scenario: If you heard the error “Setup failed” or saw a “sad” face when you tried to set up your Wyze Cam, check the LED indicator light on the back of your Wyze Cam or on the front of your Wyze Cam Pan.

 If the light is flashing between yellow and blue, this can mean:

 - The Wi-Fi password you entered during the setup process was incorrect.
 Please verify your Wi-Fi password then try the setup process again.
-You can use the “peek” feature when entering your network password to make sure you have entered your password correctly.
+Tap the closed eye symbol to the right of the password field when entering your network password to make sure you have entered your password correctly.
 Note: the Wyze Cam will auto-fill the Wi-Fi network name to match the Wi-Fi network that your smartphone is using.
 However, if your phone is using a 5 GHz Wi-Fi network, the autofill will not work.
 You can tap the network name field to manually enter the name for a 2.4 GHz Wi-Fi network.
 If you have a dual-band router that has both 2.4 GHz and 5 GHz networks, make sure you use the 2.4 GHz when setting up your Wyze Cam.
 The Wyze Cam does not work with 5 GHz Wi-Fi networks.

 - OR you tried to connect to a 5 GHz network.
 The Wyze Cam only works with 2.4 GHz Wi-Fi networks.